Last Updated on August 22, 2019 by Mark Ferguson

 I believe that real estate is one of the best investments to gain wealth and security.
 However, many people feel it is risky and does not produce great returns.
+They never get into the ABCs of real estate investing because they get scared away.
 I think many of those risks are overstated and many of the advantages of real estate are glossed over when people downplay real estate as an investment.
 Real estate is a great investment not just because it can appreciate but also because it provides cash flow, tax advantages, and the ability to gain instant equity due to real estate being an imperfect market.

 The first thing we must talk about is what is a good investment property or type of investment.
+When discussing the ABCs of real estate we are looking at a very high-level view.
 House flipping, wholesaling, and note buying are all often lumped together as real estate investing.
 I think that true real estate investing is owning rental properties.
 I flip houses and love it, but it is more of a job that can be turned into a business than it is an investment, like how wholesaling and notes are like being a banker.
 Rental properties are an investment because they make you money month after month, year after year, with little work if you have property management in place.
 This article is all about rentals, although some may consider the other techniques real estate investing as well.

 When you use leverage to buy a rental, you are able to buy an expensive asset with less money than the asset costs.
 If you buy a $100,000 house with a $20,000 down payment (there will be more costs), a 5% increase in value does not equal a 5% increase in your investment.
 It equals a 25% increase in your investment because you only invested $20,000…not $100,000.